DIABETES, A 21ST CENTURY EPIDEMIC

 In my view, these are dangerous drugs.
 Some are associated with heart attacks and other fatal ‘side effects’.
 They are also purely temporary fixes and do not address the cause of diabetes at all.

 Insulin.
 Insulin replacement therapy will lower blood sugar, and can save one’s life.
 However, it is not natural to take insulin from outside the body.
-It slowly damages the body and does not prevent the complications of diabetes in many cases.
+It slowly damages the body and does not prevent all the complications of diabetes.
 In contrast, if a person works with a nutritional balancing program, I have seen diabetic complications reverse themselves quite easily.

 The medical treatment of diabetics is therefore of very poor quality in my view, and we can do much better at very low cost and with almost no inconvenience to the client.